sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 For software (including SaaS) contracts, ask the Vendor for their template.

+### What if the software Vendor’s contract is a click-through agreement that can’t be redlined?
+Do I still need to go through the above review process?

+YES.
+It does not matter if we can’t redline the contract; it’s still very important that Sourcegraph understand any risks posed by the contract we are looking to sign.

 ### Do I need another internal team to review the vendor contract before I get it signed?

 You definitely do!
 Following the [Vendor Request Process](../../tech-ops/process/vendor-request.md) is your best way to get your vendor request in front of the relevant internal reviewers and approvers.